Indiana Mechanics Lien Requirements

 Generally, Indiana gives mechanics lien rights to any party who provides labor or materials to a permanent improvement on real property.
 Contractors, subcontractors, suppliers to prime or subcontractors, laborers, and equipment lessors are all eligible to file an Indiana mechanics lien if they are not paid for their work or materials.

-Suppliers to suppliers do not have mechanics lien rights in Indiana.
+Suppliers to suppliers have recently been declared to have mechanics lien rights in Indiana.

 Indiana’s lien filing deadlines depend on the nature of the project.